mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/postgresql.md

 !!! question "How to create the mindsb schema and tables"
     Note that after connecting [MindsDB and PostgreSQL](/datasources/postgresql/#psql-client), on start, the MindsDB server will automatically create the mindsDB schema and add the predictors table.

+!!! info "Prerequisite"
+    Don't forget to install the MySQL foreign data wrapper as explained in [connect your data section](/datasources/postgresql/#prerequisite).

 The `INSERT` query for training a new model is quite simple, e.g.:

 ```sql